cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

                          and then alphabetically.
 Category ALL  represents  all remaining, not-yet processed variables.
                          When --sort-variables is given  without  specifying  any  category,  LINKED PARAMS GLOBALS MAIN LOCALS are used.
+  --no-signature         prevents appending a signature "Compiled  by  Mindcode  - github.com/cardillan/mindcode" at the
+                         end of the final code

 run options:
   Options to specify if and how to  run  the  compiled  code  on  an  emulated processor.
 The emulated processor is much